IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.fft import rfft2
    >>> fft = rfft2(video, kimax = 31, kjmax = 31)

 Here, the resulting fft object is of the same video data type.
 We have used two arguments `kimax` and `kjmax` for cropping.
 The result of this cropping is a video of FFTs, where the shape of each frame (in our case it is a single frame of the multi-frame data type) is :math:`(2*k_{imax}+1, k_{jmax} +1)`.
-As in uncropped rfft2, the zero wave vector is found at[0,0], element [31,31] are for the wave vector k = (31,31), element [-1,0] == [62,0] of the cropped fft is the Fourier coefficient of k = (-1,0).
-The original rfft2 frame shape in our case is (512,257), and therefore the max possible k value for our dataset is kmax = (257,257).
+As in the uncropped rfft2, the zero wave vector is found at[0,0], element [31,31] are for the largest wave vector k = (31,31), element [-1,0] == [62,0] of the cropped fft is the Fourier coefficient of k = (-1,0).
+The original rfft2 frame shape in our case is (512,257), and therefore the max possible k value for our dataset is :math:`k_{max} = (\pm 257,257)`.
 With kimax and kjmax we have reduced the computation size for the correlation function calculation from (512*257) to (63*32) different k vectors, which significantly improves the speed and lowers the memory requirements.

+.. seealso:: :ref:`masking` demonstrates how to use more advanced k-masking features.

 Bakground removal
 +++++++++++++++++